hstojic/hstojic.github.io/_pages/research.md

 ---

 My research focuses on learning and decision making.
 In particular, I've worked on integrating function learning with decision making and strategy selection problem, popularly called a "deciding how to decide" problem.
 On theoretical side, I often approach these topics from a reinforcement learning perspective and rely a lot on machine learning methods.
-On empirical side, I usually conduct behavioural and computational experiments, often collecting behavioural data to test the predictions and the models, usually leveraging online labour markets like Amazon's Mechanical Turk.
+On empirical side, I usually conduct computational experiments, often collecting behavioural data to test the predictions and the models, usually by leveraging online labour markets like Amazon's Mechanical Turk.
 Since recently, I have also started collecting eye-tracking and neuroimaging data alongside the behavioral data.
 I'm quite excited to be in this area of research.
 It's a truly interdisciplinary topic, and significant developments are happening all over the place -- from economics and psychology, over biology and neuroscience, to machine learning and artificial intelligence.

 I'm an open science proponent.
 To contribute to reproducible science I strive to make all the research output publicly available, from the data to the code used for modelling and analysis.
 I'm trying to spread these practices more widely as a reviewer, by asking authors to publish the code and the data - I have signed the [Peer Reviewers' Openness Initiative](https://opennessinitiative.org/).
 Whenever possible, I preregister my studies, to help reducing the rate of false positives that plagues science.